New Year’s Eve in Brazil: Tips, Traditions, and Famous Destinations

 Brazilians believe there are a few things you should eat on New Year’s Eve to bring you good luck for the following year.
 Lentils, pomegranates, and grapes are just a few of them.

 Toasting with sparkling wine

-Everyone should have a bottle of sparkling wine ready to toast the new year when the clock strikes midnight!
+Everyone should have a glass of sparkling wine ready to toast the new year when the clock strikes midnight!
 It is very common to see people carrying their bottles of sparkling wine through the streets of Brazil on their way to the beach close to midnight.

 Rio de Janeiro

 Rio de Janeiro is probably the most famous destination to spend New Year’s Eve in Brazil.
 Copacabana is known for its big party with a massive firework display.
 Ten platforms placed at the sea are responsible for 15 minutes of non-stop fireworks, creating an amazing show in the sky.

 The celebration also includes exclusive free concerts at the beach with the hottest Brazilian singers and bands.
 It is a huge event that reunites over 2,5 million people in Copacabana.
 Several screens are spread throughout the beach, making it possible for everyone to enjoy the event.